2009 in LGBT Rights

 • July 1

-Hungary has a similar alternatuve to marriage which is known as bejegyzett élettársi kapcsolat.
-Registered partners are entitled to the same inheritance and property rights, widow's pension, tax benefits, social benefits, and immigration and naturalization rights as married spouses, but they don’t get to pick their partner’s surname.
+Hungary has an alternative to same-sex marriage which is known as bejegyzett élettársi kapcsolat.
+Registered partners are entitled to the same inheritance and property rights, widow's pension, tax benefits, social benefits, and immigration and naturalization rights as married spouses, but they don’t get to pick their partner's surname.
+Since 2012, the Constitution of Hungary has defined marriage as a union exclusively between a man and woman; effectively prohibiting LGBT marriages.

 • Same-sex adoption becomes step-child adoption only.